 Q: How would you rate the public transport?
 What are the different options?
 Do you need to own a car?

 Q: How would you rate the healthcare in Lagos?
-Have you had any particularly good/bad experiences with regards to doctors and hospitals?
+Have you had any particularly good/bad experiences with regard to doctors and hospitals?
 Are there any hospitals you would recommend?

 A: The healthcare is definitely available and the experience that I had was good.
 The doctor was friendly, the rooms were clean, and the service was okay.
 At that point, I was still living on the mainland, so I went to the Lagoon Hospital.
 I’m on the island now, so I’ll probably find someplace closer.